annaghi/mobile-contact-bar/readme.txt

 = Cookies =
 You have full control over the single cookie which is called *mobile_contact_bar_toggle*.

-= Clearing the cache =
+= Cleaning the cache =
-If your site is chached via a caching plugin such as WP Fastest Cache or Cache Enabler, then it is important to clear those caches after the Contact Bar has been enabled.
+If your site is chached via a caching plugin such as WP Fastest Cache or Cache Enabler, then it is important to clean those caches after the Contact Bar has been enabled.
-Also, if you disable the Contact Bar then the caches need to be cleared again.
+Also, if you disable the Contact Bar then the caches need to be cleaned again.